8 Ways to Assess Inbound Marketing

 #8: Are you nurturing your inbound marketing leads?

 Nurturing your leads is a process.
-Once you get a lead from a customer, you can’t just lose contact with them or you’ll probably never hear from them again.
+Once you get a lead from a customer, you can’t just lose contact with them, or you’ll probably never hear from them again.
 That’s why it’s important for businesses to establish a lead nurturing process.

 But, if you engage those leads via email, re-targeting ads, and other methods, you can make sure that they remember your business.
 And since they’re already a lead, they probably want to hear more from you — it’s up to you to supply the information they want.